gabrielegilardi/ClassificationNN/README.md

 - No regularization is used.

-These values have been set after running cases changing: the number of hidden layers, the number of nodes in the hidden layers, the learning rate, the coefficient in the learning rate strategy, the regularization parameter.
-The cost function and accuracy of the training/validation datasets were used to evaluate the results and set the parameters.
-In particular, increasing the number of hidden layers/nodes or using regularization did not have much effects on the final result.
+These values have been set after a quick tuning of the following hyper-parameters: number of hidden layers, number of nodes in the hidden layers, learning rate, coefficient of the learning rate strategy, regularization parameter.
+The cost function and accuracy of the training/validation datasets were used to evaluate the results and set the hyper-parameters.

-The resulting cost function and accuracy for the three datasets are [here](./Iris_Results.bmp).
+The resulting cost function and accuracy for the three datasets are [here](./Results_IrisDataset.bmp).

-### Example: the SEED dataset
+### Example: the Wheat Seeds dataset

-The Seed dataset has 3-classes, and the input data are organized in a 210 x 7 matrix, with 70 rows for each class.
-The number of nodes in the input layer can assume a value from 1 to 7, while the number of nodes in the output layer must be 3 (i.e. the number of classes).
+The Wheat Seeds dataset has 3-classes, and the input data are organized in a 210 x 7 matrix, with 70 rows for each class.
+The number of nodes in the input layer can assume any value from 1 to 7, while the number of nodes in the output layer must be 3 (i.e. the number of classes).
 The parameters used in the example are:

 ```
 nL = [7 5 3]
-name = 'SeedSet.txt'
+name = 'WheatSeedsDataset.txt'
 split = [50 10 10]
 maxEpoch = 500
 eta = 2.0